LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Design of LiFeChain

 \section{Design of LiFeChain}

 In this section, we introduce LiFeChain, a blockchain-powered verifiable and efficient FLL framework for resource-constrained IoT networks, designed to achieve the following objectives: 1) enhance the efficiency of knowledge storage, transmission, and retrieval, while ensuring security and privacy, 2) enable servers to mitigate the negative knowledge aggregated into the global model, and 3) enable clients to verify server behaviors and identify abnormal servers.
-Fig. \ref{fig:workflow} details the workflows of the proposed LiFeChain.
+The workflow of the proposed LiFeChain is presented in Fig. \ref{fig:workflow}, and the training process of LiFeChain-enabled FLL is illustrated in Algorithm \ref{alg:lifec}.
+Unlike FL, FLL does not have a general paradigm like FedAvg, as discussed in Sec. \ref{sec:2a}.
+The procedures at line 10 and line 16 differ significantly across different FLL algorithms.
+Algorithm \ref{alg:lifec} only provides a high-level description for LiFeChain-empowered FLL.